“Have you not read that He who created them from the beginning made them male and female …” (Mat 19:4).

 St. Symeon the New Theologian teaches, “This mystery is great – and beyond great! – and so it will always be, because the same sort of communion, and union, and intimacy, and kinship, which the woman has with the man and the man with the woman, such – understood in a manner adequate to God and as transcending our reason – it the relation which the Master and Maker of all has with the Church, as with a single Woman: blamelessly, ineffably, inseparably, and indivisibly united to her, being and living with her as with the one whom He loves and holds dear” (On the Mystical Life: The Ethical Discourses).

-It is evident that Christ Jesus was incarnate as a male, thus holding true to the image of gender that He created.
-Gender is a physical image created by Him to convey eternal spiritual principles.
-In our time gender has also been tragically reduced to sexual function, but in the Gospel view gender is so much more.
+It is evident that Christ Jesus was incarnate as a male, thus holding true to the icon of gender that He created.
+Gender is a physical image created by God to convey eternal spiritual principles.
+In our time gender has also been tragically reduced to sexual functions, but in the Gospel view, gender is so much more.
 Proper sexual function is but one of the aspects of gender.
 Thus, we must never sexualize the imagery that God has established.
 This is difficult for modern people.
 The base sexualization of gender has resulted in all sorts of problems, the objectifying of women, an epidemic of porn addiction, the horrendous growth of sex trafficking, all sorts of sexual perversions and misuses, to list but some.
-The attempted abolition of true gender identity, male and female, through the application of Marx’s nihilistic principles (or lack thereof) is responsible for the excessive sexual violence of our times.
+The attempted abolition of true gender identity, male and female, through the application of Marx’s nihilistic principles is responsible for the excessive sexual exploitation and violence of our times.

 The nihilistic gender experimentation of modern secularism is nothing short of abusive.
-It is an ideology and nothing more, one that is being implemented forcefully without any thought of the long-term effects on society and humanity.
+It is an ideology and nothing more, one that is being implemented forcefully without any thought of the long-term effects on society, humanity, and persons.
 Its message is clear: humanity is nothing, gender is nothing, you are nothing, so nothing really matters.
-Oh, and yes “sexual revolution” and experimentation is a fundamental goal of secular Marxist ideology. ( For more on this see – https://www.thefreedomsproject.com/from-russia-with-love/ )
+You are but androgynous fodder to feed the nihilistic machine of the secular existence.
+Oh, and yes “sexual revolution” and experimentation is a fundamental goal of secular Marxist ideology. ( For more on this see – https://www.thefreedomsproject.com/item/125-from-russia-with-love )